Jerk Out

-"Jerk Out" was released as the lead single from Pandemonium and became the group's highest-charting single, reaching number one on the U.S. R&B chart and number nine on the U.S. pop chart.
+"Jerk Out" is a song by the American funk band The Time and was the lead single for their 1990 studio album Pandemonium.
+The single became the group's highest-charting single, reaching number one on the U.S. R&B chart and number nine on the U.S. pop chart.
 "Jerk Out" also peaked at number six on the dance chart.